3270io/3270Connect/README.md

 5. <s>When running in API mode, provide a new option to return the HTML screen grab contents.</s> Done

 6. <s>App additional dynamic sample 3270 applications.</s> Done

+7. Give the option to return pure ASCII or HTML for the screen captures.
+API mode to default as pure.

 ## License